I grow squash every year and have become quite good at it. Here are my best tips for growing, harvesting, and storing squash!

 The four major types of summer squash are zucchini, yellow straightneck, yellow crookneck, and scallop.
-There are a number of other types of summer squash, but these are by far the most well known and popular among those growing them.
+There are a number of other types of summer squash, but these are by far the most well-known and popular among those growing them.
 The varieties within these four summer squash groups are increasing as new disease-resistant types and hybrids are introduced into the market.
-Demand for different looks for culinary purposes have also resulted in new colors and designs of the summer squash.
+Demand for different looks for culinary purposes has also resulted in new colors and designs of the summer squash.

 How Much Squash Should You Grow?

 Before we begin our look at how to successfully grow summer squash, it needs to be understood by those who haven't grown much squash, if any, that you only need a few plants of each variety to ensure a steady stream of squash to last through the summer months.

 If you grow more than a few, you won't be able to eat all that you grow and much will go to waste if you don't have an outlet to share with others.

 So if it's only for the family, four plants at most will do—unless you have a larger family or grow them to give some to family and friends.

 Summer squash can be planted any time after there is no longer any danger of a frost.
 They can be sown until the middle of the summer in most zones.

 Don't get confused about growing for a fall harvest.
 Remember, summer squash is defined by harvesting before the plant matures and rind hardens, not in the sense that they're only to be grown in the summer months.
 They do fine in fall as well, for those who want squash as long as they can get it.

 You don't have to do as much stagger planting with summer squash, because they produce fruit for quite a while.
 Two plantings should be enough to get you all the squash you want without interruption; one in the spring and one in the middle of summer.